japan's best ski travel agent award winner badges 2024 and 2025

 10 Hakuba Ski Resorts

-With seemingly endless ski terrain, lots of different village areas to explore and a rich cultural experience to indulge in, Hakuba ski resorts offer a snow holiday experience like no other!
+With seemingly endless ski terrain, lots of different village areas to explore and a rich cultural experience to indulge in, Hakuba ski resorts offer a place to stay like no other!
 Here they are listed, not in order of size or importance, but from South to North along the valley.

 Jiigatake Ski Resort